Purananuru: Structure and content

 There are 400 poems in Purananuru including the invocation poem.
 Each poem measures anywhere between 4 and 40 lines.
-Poems 267 and 268 are lost, and some of the poems exist only in fragment.
-The author of 14 poems remain unknown.
+Poems 267 and 268 are lost, and some of the poems exist only in fragments.
+The author of 14 poems remains unknown.
 The remaining poems were written by 157 poets.
 Of the poets who wrote these poems, there are men and women, kings and paupers.
 The oldest book of annotations found so far has annotations and commentary on the first 266 poems.
 The commentator Nachinarkiniyar, of the eleventh–twelfth century Tamil Nadu, has written a complete commentary on all the poems.

 Subject matter

-The Purananuru poems deal with the puram aspect of the Sangam literature, that is war, politics and public life.
+The Purananuru poems deal with the puram (tamil: புரம், போர் pore) aspect of the Sangam literature, that is war, politics and public life.
 Many poems praise kings and chieftains.
 Some of the poems are in the form of elegies in tribute to a fallen hero.
 These poems exhibit outpourings of affection and emotions.
-Purananuru is notable for three features: the king and his believed powers over the climate and environment (rains, sunshine, successful crops), the ancient Tamil belief in the power of women's purity, namely karpu (chastity), and the ancient system of caste (kuti, kudi) that existed in Tamil kingdoms.
+Purananuru is notable for three features: the king and his believed powers over the climate and environment (rains, sunshine, successful crops), the ancient Tamil belief in the power of women's purity, namely karpu (chastity), Belief in establishing righteousness by performing Yagams and considering Brahmins pure for their recitation of the holy Four Vedas and the ancient system of caste (kuti, kudi) that existed in Tamil kingdoms.

 According to Hart and Heifetz, the Purananuru content is organized in the following way (poem sequence number in brackets):